cfjedimaster/raymondcamden2023/src/posts/2023/08/31/2023-08-31-fun-with-front-matter-part-3-handling-edits.md

 </p>{% endraw %}
 ```

 Basically, if an edit, show it, and if an edit reason, show that.
-That IFs may get a bit hard to read there, but I think it's acceptable.
+Those IFs may get a bit hard to read there, but I think it's acceptable.
 Here's an example of this rendering.

 <p>
 <img src="https://static.raymondcamden.com/images/2023/08/fwfm6.jpg" alt="Example rendering of an edit with an associated reason." class="imgborder imgcenter" loading="lazy">